sivakumar-sivaprakasam/filestorageserver/README.md

 Once the application started successfully, you can use rest client tools to test the APIs

-## Run Application in docker container
+## Build & Run application within docker container

+You dont need to do anything specific to DB.
+MySQL will be launched in another container and initialize the DB as per the scripts from `scripts/schema.sql`

 Build image using maven command: